Dennis Haskell

-Dennis Haskell (born 1948) is an Australian poet, critic and academic.
+Dennis Haskell is an Australian poet, critic and academic.

 Life and work

 Haskell was born in Sydney, New South Wales, and studied for a Bachelor of Commerce degree at the University of NSW before completing a PhD in Literature at the University of Sydney.

 Haskell began teaching English in 1973 in Sydney before moving to Perth in 1984.
-He is currently an Emeritus Professor/Senior Honorary Research Fellow in the School of English and Cultural Studies at the University of Western Australia.
-His keys areas of research are: 1) Australian Literature, especially Twentieth Century and Contemporary Australian Literature; 2) Poetry from the Medieval period to the present; 3) Creative Writing; 4) South-east Asian Writing in English; 5) Literary Modernism (1890-1939); 6) Modernism and after; and 7) Post-colonial.
+He was later Emeritus Professor/Senior Honorary Research Fellow in the School of English and Cultural Studies at the University of Western Australia (UWA).